Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Abstract

 \section{Abstract}

-Recent advances in Large Language Models (LLMs) have enabled strong performance in long-form writing, yet existing supervised fine-tuning (SFT) approaches suffer from limitations such as data saturation and restricted learning capacity bounded by teacher signals.
-In this work, we present \textbf{Writing-RL}: an \textit{Adaptive Curriculum Reinforcement Learning} framework to advance long-form writing capabilities beyond SFT.
-The framework consists of three key components: \textit{Margin-aware Data Selection} strategy that prioritizes samples with high learning potential, \textit{Pairwise Comparison Reward} mechanism that provides discriminative learning signals in the absence of verifiable rewards, and \textit{Dynamic Reference Scheduling} approach, which plays a particularly critical role by adaptively adjusting task difficulty based on evolving model performance.
-Experiments on 7B-scale writer models show that our RL framework largely improves long-form writing performance over strong SFT baselines.
+Recent advances in Large Language Models (LLMs) have enabled strong performance in long-form writing, but current training paradigms remain limited: Supervised Fine-Tuning (SFT) remains constrained by data saturation and performance ceilings, while Reinforcement Learning with Verifiable Reward (RLVR), though successful in verifiable domains like math and code, cannot be directly migrated to open-ended long-form writing due to a lack of ground-truths.
+To further advance long-form writing, we present \textbf{Writing-RL}: an \textit{Adaptive Curriculum Reinforcement Learning} framework to advance long-form writing capabilities beyond SFT.
+The framework consists of three key components: \textit{Margin-aware Data Selection} strategy that prioritizes samples with high learning potential, \textit{Pairwise Comparison Reward} mechanism that provides discriminative learning signals in the absence of verifiable rewards, and \textit{Dynamic Reference Scheduling} approach, which plays a critical role by adaptively adjusting task difficulty based on evolving model performance.
+Experiments on 7B-scale writer models show that Writing-RL effectively improves long-form writing performance over strong SFT baselines.
 Furthermore, we observe that models trained with long-output RL generalize surprisingly well to long-input reasoning tasks, potentially offering a promising perspective for rethinking long-context training.

 \thefootnote \thefootnote